merong/oh-my-opencode/README.md

 - **Agent Usage Reminder**: When you call search tools directly, reminds you to leverage specialized agents via background tasks for better results.
 - **Anthropic Auto Compact**: When Claude models hit token limits, automatically summarizes and compacts the session—no manual intervention needed.
 - **Session Recovery**: Automatically recovers from session errors (missing tool results, thinking block issues, empty messages).
 Sessions don't crash mid-run.
 Even if they do, they recover.
-- **Auto Update Checker**: Notifies you when a new version of oh-my-opencode is available.
-- **Startup Toast**: Shows a welcome message when OhMyOpenCode loads.
-A little "oMoMoMo" to start your session right.
+- **Auto Update Checker**: Automatically checks for new versions of oh-my-opencode and can auto-update your configuration.
+Shows startup toast notifications displaying current version and Sisyphus status ("Sisyphus on steroids is steering OpenCode" when enabled, or "OpenCode is now on Steroids. oMoMoMoMo..." otherwise).
+Disable all features with `"auto-update-checker"` in `disabled_hooks`, or disable just toast notifications with `"startup-toast"` in `disabled_hooks`.
+See [Configuration > Hooks](#hooks).
 - **Background Notification**: Get notified when background agent tasks complete.
 - **Session Notification**: Sends OS notifications when agents go idle.
 Works on macOS, Linux, and Windows—never miss when your agent needs input.
 - **Empty Task Response Detector**: Catches when Task tool returns nothing.
 Warns you about potential agent failures so you don't wait forever for a response that already came back empty.